Pycobra: A Python Toolbox for Ensemble Learning and Visualisation: Introduction

 \section{Introduction}

 Combined statistical procedures, also known as ensemble or aggregation methods, are very popular in Machine Learning competitions -- the celebrated Netflix Challenge (as are repeatedly Kaggle competitions) was won by an ensemble technique \citep[see for example][for a discussion]{bell2007lessons}.
 In a nutshell, ensemble methods combine different predictors (each trained on the same dataset) to improve performance. \texttt{scikit-learn} offers implementations of some ensemble methods but it does not ship with a specific analysis toolbox for aggregation. \texttt{pycobra} attempts to fill this gap by providing to the \texttt{scikit-learn} environment a toolbox to analyse and visualise the different preliminary predictors (also called machines hereafter), in addition to providing pythonic implementations of several ensemble algorithms (the COBRA algorithm introduced by \citealp{biau2016cobra}; the Exponential Weighted Aggregate (EWA) introduced by \citealp{vovk}; a COBRA-flavored majority vote inspired by \citealp{mojirsheibani}).
-All these algorithms are supported by oracle bounds whose main message is that their performance outperforms the performance of the best preliminary predictor, up to a remainder term which decays to zero.
+All these algorithms are supported by oracle bounds which prove that the risk of the aggregated predictor is upper-bounded by the smallest risk of the initial pool of predictors, up to a remainder term which decays to zero (typically at a rate $\mathcal{O}(1/\sqrt{n})$ or faster).